Maidstone, Victoria: Public transport

-Tram route 57 tram provides public transport from Flinders Street station in the city to Cordite Avenue, West Maribyrnong, on the border of Maidstone, while tram route 82 tram provides public transport from Moonee Ponds Junction (Ascot Vale Road / Puckle Street) to Footscray (Leeds Street / Irving Street) passing through Maidstone for a segment of its journey.
+Tram route provides public transport from Moonee Ponds Junction (Ascot Vale Road / Puckle Street) to Footscray (Leeds Street / Irving Street) passing along northern Maidstone for a segment of its journey.
 It is one of very few Melbourne tram routes which do not travel through the Melbourne CBD.
-In 2022, construction of the Maidstone tram depot is scheduled to commence.
+In 2025, construction of the Maidstone tram depot was completed.

-West Footscray and Tottenham train stations are the closest to Maidstone but many residents catch the bus to Footscray station (where trains are more frequent).

-A number of different bus routes pass through Maidstone.
+A number of different bus routes pass through Maidstone: